 • Preheat oven to 375ºF.
 Melt butter in a large skillet over medium heat.
 Add apples and cook for 3 minutes, stirring occasionally.
 Add the brown sugar, flour, lemon juice, cinnamon, ginger and nutmeg.
 Cook and stir for 3 minutes until the apples are tender and the sauce is thickened.
 Remove from heat and stir in 1 teaspoon of vanilla extract.
 Set aside to cool.

 • Meanwhile, unfold one pastry sheet on a piece of parchment paper.
+(Keep the other one in the fridge until you're ready to use it.)
 Pinch seams together if necessary.
 With a sharp knife, cut sheet into four squares.
 Mix the egg white with about 1 tablespoon of water in a small bowl, and brush the edges of the pastry squares with egg wash.
 Spoon about 2 tablespoons of the cooled apple mixture into the center of each pastry square.
-Fold pastry in half diagonally and pinch the edges with a fork to seal.
-Lightly brush egg wash over the tops and transfer to a baking sheet lined with parchment paper.
-Repeat with the remaining pastry sheet.

 • Bake at 375ºF for 20-25 minutes until the turnovers are puffed and lightly browned.
 Remove to a wire rack and cool for 10 minutes.